Geography of Iran: Topography

 The topography of Iran consists of rugged, mountainous rims surrounding high interior basins.
 The main mountain chain is the Zagros Mountains, a series of parallel ridges interspersed with plains that bisect the country from northwest to southeast.
 Many peaks in the Zagros exceed 3000 m above sea level, and in the south-central region of the country there are at least five peaks that are over 4000 m.

 As the Zagros continue into southeastern Iran, the average elevation of the peaks declines dramatically to under 1500 m.
 Rimming the Caspian Sea littoral is another chain of mountains, the narrow but high Alborz Mountains.
-Volcanic Mount Damavand, 5610 m, located in the center of the Alborz, is not only the country's highest peak but also the highest mountain on the Eurasian landmass west of the Hindu Kush.
+Volcanic Mount Damavand, 5610 m, located in the center of the Alborz, is not only the country's highest peak but also the second highest mountain on the Eurasian landmass west of the Hindu Kush, after Mount Elbrus.

 The center of Iran consists of several closed basins that collectively are referred to as the Central Plateau.
 The average elevation of this plateau is about 900 m, but several of the mountains that tower over the plateau exceed 3000 m.
 The eastern part of the plateau is covered by two salt deserts, the Dasht-e Kavir (Great Salt Desert) and the Dasht-e Lut.
 Except for some scattered oases, these deserts are uninhabited.

 Parts of northwestern Iran are part of the Armenian highlands, which adjoins it topographically with other parts of neighbouring Turkey, Armenia, Azerbaijan, and Georgia.

 Iran has only two expanses of lowlands: the Khuzestan Plain in the southwest and the Caspian Sea coastal plain in the north.
 The former is a roughly triangular-shaped extension of the Mesopotamia plain and averages about 160 km in width.
 It extends for about 120 km inland, barely rising a few meters above sea level, then meets abruptly with the first foothills of the Zagros.
 Much of the Khuzestan plain is covered with marshes.

 The Caspian plain is both longer and narrower.
 It extends for some 640 km along the Caspian shore, but its widest point is less than 50 km, while at some places less than 2 km separate the shore from the Alborz foothills.
 The Persian Gulf coast south of Khuzestan and the Gulf of Oman coast have no real plains because the Zagros in these areas come right down to the shore.